 The holder (owner) of an FX option has the right, but not the obligation, to exchange a predetermined amount of a certain currency for another specified currency for a predetermined exchange rate.

-FX option trading typicallly takes place over-the-counter (OTC) but there are also a few exchanges where you can trade in FX option, including the Chicago Mercantile Exchange, the Philadelphia Stock Exchange and the International Securities Exchange.
+FX options trading typically takes place over-the-counter (OTC), but there are also a few exchanges where you can trade in FX option, including the Chicago Mercantile Exchange, the Philadelphia Stock Exchange, and the International Securities Exchange.
+If you want to trade FX options you need an account with a broker that works with one of these exchanges.

 FX options are used both for hedging (risk mitigation) and speculation.
 A company can for instance purchase an FX option to mitigate currency risk if they believe, but aren’t certain, that they will receive a large payment in foreign currency on a certain date and want to convert it to another currency.
 (If a company is more sure of the payment, using an FX Forward is more common.)